ROR101KG-0416/homework-assignment-instructions/lesson_10.md

 - Add Partials
- - Use a partial to reduce the duplication between the new and edit views for all of your resources (restaurants, neighborhoods and categories)
+ - Use a partial to reduce the duplication between the new and edit views for all of your resources (restaurants, neighborhoods and categories

+*This involves implementing all 7 built-in Rails controller actions that enables users to conduct all CRUD actions using the web interface